Souravirus/scrappers/readme.md

+## Synopsis

+These are some scrappers which are made with python and php.

+## The different scrappers

+**cbse Result:** Checks to see if on that day any new result has come.

+**a2ojExtractor:** Extracts the questions from a2oj.com and saves it as an .html file specified folder.

+**resultNITH** Scraps the results of students of NIT, Hamirpur.

-## Scrappers:
+## Contributors

-These are some cool scrappers which are made from python and php feel free to contribute to them or giving new scrappers which are useful or not useful to anyone.
+Feel free to contribute to the current ones, or add any new scrappers that might be useful to someone.

-Don't forget to star my project if you feel its good.